thanhleviet/irida-scheme-migration/README.md

 optional arguments:
-  -h, --help            show this help message and exit --db DB               Name of the database to create --sql_file SQL_FILE   SQL file to be restored
-  --drop                Drop the existing database before creating --sql_list_file SQL_LIST_FILE
+  -h, --help            show this help message and exit --db DB               Name of the database to create --sql_file SQL_FILE   IRIDA SQL file to be restored --drop                Drop the existing database before creating --sql_list_file SQL_LIST_FILE
-                        Path to the text file containing a list of SQL files
+                        Path to the text file containing a list of SQL files for migration, see sql folder
 ```